Isaac Wilson (American football)

-Isaac Lakeke Wilson is an American football quarterback for the Utah Utes.
+Isaac Lakeke Wilson is an American football quarterback for the Colorado Buffaloes.
+He previously played for the Utah Utes.

 Early life

 Wilson attended Corner Canyon High School in Draper, Utah.
 As a freshman, he threw for 27 yards in three games as backup quarterback as his team won a state championship.
 As a junior, Wilson threw for 3,772 yards and 40 touchdowns and ran for 694 yards and five touchdowns, leading his team to a state championship game appearance.
 As a senior he threw for 4,508 yards and 49 touchdowns and rushed for 1,270 yards and 13 touchdowns, where he led his school to a 13-1 record and a state championship win.
 Wilson was named the Utah Gatorade Player of the Year and the co-Polynesian football player of the year.

 Recruiting

 Coming out of high school Wilson was rated as a four-star recruit and committed to play college football for the Utah Utes over offers from schools such as Arizona, Arizona State, BYU, Miami, and Oregon.